nurvel/spring-owasp-vulnerable-app/README.md

 ```

 #### How to fix the security flaw in the app
 The request is handeled in the StudentController-class method studentInfo.
 There should be validation that the logged in student is the actual student that matches the id.
 The authenticated user can be obtained with the code below.
 This also makes makes the id-parameter in the URL obsolete in this use case.
+(It is also possible not to use running numbers as ID, but some other more cryptic string)
 ```
 Account account =  accountService.getAutenticatedUser();
 ```